A higher order nonconforming virtual element method for the Cahn-Hilliard equation: Introduction

 A VEM discretization for problem \eqref{eqn: CH eqn} is considered in \cite{antonietti_$c^1$_2016} where a $C^1$-conforming method is presented with only 3 degrees of freedom (dof) per vertex.
 Another conforming approach is considered in \cite{liu2019virtual} however the problem is formulated in mixed form.
 Both works present a semidiscrete (continuous-in-time) convergence result for the lowest order VEM space. \corrections{The only other applications of the virtual element method to the Cahn-Hilliard equation are seen in the following two works.
 In \cite{liu2020fully} a fully discrete scheme is presented and is shown to satisfy both a discrete energy law and a mass conservation law.
-A numerical exploration of Cahn-Hilliard type equations is presented in \cite{antonietti2021c}.} In contrast to the virtual element discretizations developed in \cite{antonietti_$c^1$_2016, liu2019virtual,liu2020fully}, we present the first analysis of a higher order VEM method and achieve optimal order error estimates for the semidiscrete scheme.
+A numerical exploration of Cahn-Hilliard type equations is presented in \cite{antonietti2021c}.} We also note that a $C^1$-conforming virtual element method for the high-order phase-field model is considered in \cite{adak2024ac}, however, only a linear fourth-order PDE is studied.
+In contrast to the virtual element discretizations developed in \cite{antonietti_$c^1$_2016,liu2019virtual,liu2020fully}, we present the first analysis of a higher order VEM method and achieve optimal order error estimates for the semidiscrete scheme.
 A clear advantage of using higher order methods is the ability to use considerably lower grid resolutions which in turn can avoid the use of strongly adapted grids.

 The aim of this paper is to present a new nonconforming virtual element method for the discretization of the Cahn-Hilliard equation.
 Our approach for constructing the VEM space follows \cite{10.1093/imanum/drab003}.
 We show that by defining the projection operators without using the underlying variational problem, we can directly apply our method to nonlinear fourth-order problems.
 Consequently, our approach does not require any special treatment of the nonlinearity as in \cite{antonietti_$c^1$_2016}.
 Our method is shown to converge with optimal order also in the higher order setting.
-This projection approach has been implemented within the DUNE software framework \cite{dunegridpaperII, dedner2010generic} requiring little change to the existing code base.
+This projection approach has been implemented within the DUNE software framework \cite{dunegridpaperII,dedner2010generic} requiring little change to the existing code base.
 To the best of our knowledge, this is the first analysis of a nonconforming virtual element method for the Cahn-Hilliard equation as well as the only higher order method without using a mixed formulation of \eqref{eqn: CH eqn}.

 This paper is organized in the following way.
 In Section~\ref{sec: cts problem} we introduce the weak form of the continuous fourth-order Cahn-Hilliard problem, followed by the virtual element method discretization in Section~\ref{sec: discrete problem}.
 In Section~\ref{sec: error anal} we carry out the error analysis of the continuous-in-time scheme before presenting numerical experiments to verify the theoretical results in Section~\ref{sec: numerical testing}.
 Finally, we give proofs of some technical lemmas in Appendix~\ref{sec: appendix}.